harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS.md

 * *Anomalies* are defined as queries that could potentially be the result of query response caching, a violation of the competition.
 Our detection method looks for a 30% or more improvement in the batch query latency between the first and last query of a query group (5).
 Participants have been given a chance to explain why detected anomalies (if any) are not a result of query response caching.

+* Nvidia has not yet approved the MSRP cost used for ranking, so participation in this benchmark is still pending.

 ### Rankings Per Metric

 #### Recall Or AP Rankings